 - ST5b: 76 (70%) case study schools accessed the assessment between 2014 and 2019.

-- ST7a-b: Between 2014 and 2019, 49 (45%) case study schools have reported having a representative school health committee or team that meets at least 4 times a year and oversees school health and safety policies and programs.
+- ST7a-b: Between 2014 and 2019, 49 (45%) case study schools reported having a representative school health committee or team that met at least 4 times a year and oversaw school health and safety policies and programs.

-- MT5a,f: Between 2014 and 2019, 70 (64%) case study schools made at least one change to a nutrition item on the HSP assessment.
+- MT5a,f: Between 2014 and 2019, 70 (64%) case study schools made at least one change to a nutrition item on the Healthy Schools Program (HSP) assessment (the precursor to the TSIA).
 Total enrollment at these schools: 21,950 students.
 70 case study schools documented at least one change in writing or practice to expand access or improve appeal for healthy eating.
 Based on enrollment, an estimated 21,950 students could have encountered these improved environments.

-- MT6a: 52 (48%) case study schools have made at least one change to a physical activity/physical education item on the HSP assessment between 2014 and 2019.
+- MT6a: 52 (48%) case study schools have made at least one change to a PA/physical education (PE) item on the HSP assessment between 2014 and 2019.
 Through their engagement with HSP, 52 case study schools documented at least one change in writing or practice to expand access or improve appeal for PA.

 - LT7a: Between 2014 and 2019, 15 (14%) case study schools received 20 Healthier Generation’s National Healthy Schools Awards.

 Nancy Brenowitz Katz, MS, RDN